kristopherbullinger/redfield/wireformat_specification.md

 #### Redfield
 Integers are encoded in little-endian form.
 #### JSON
-Eight-, sixteen-, and 32-bit integers are encoded as JSON numbers.
+8-, 16-, and 32-bit integers are encoded as JSON numbers.
 64-bit integers are encoded as strings.

 ### Floats
 f32